Consultation for Morven Offshore Wind Farm’s plans for its transmission infrastructure closing soon

-The wind farm is being developed by Morven Offshore Wind Limited, a joint venture between JERA Nex bp and EnBW.
+It is being developed by Morven Offshore Wind Limited, a joint venture between Energie Baden-Württemberg AG (EnBW) and JERA Nex bp.

-The project requires both onshore and offshore elements to generate electricity and transmit it to the national grid.
+Morven requires both offshore and onshore elements to generate electricity and transmit it to the electricity transmission network (known as “the grid”) operated by National Grid.

-Morven Wind Farm Array is entirely in Scottish waters and consists of turbines and supporting foundations, inter-array cabling and offshore substation platforms.
+Morven Offshore Wind Farm includes two array sites; Morven North and Morven South.
+The array sites are within Scottish waters and would consist of turbines and supporting foundations, inter-array cabling and offshore substation platforms.

 Morven Hawthorn Pit grid connection includes underwater offshore cables, underground onshore cables and a land substation.